dschnelldavis/angular2-json-schema-form/README.md

 </json-schema-form>
 ```

+All samples in example playground use the combined `form` input, which is why they do not require separate `schema`, `layout`, and `data` inputs.

 Finally, Angular 2 JSON Schema Form also includes an experimental feature to create a form entirely from a JSON object (with no schema), like so:

 ```javascript